Kia Sportage review

 Reliability

-Kia as a brand came an impressive eighth out of 32 manufacturers in our 2023 What Car?
+Kia as a brand finished 11th out of 31 manufacturers in our 2024 What Car?
 Reliability Survey.
-That’s above Seat and Volvo but below Hyundai, which took seventh place.
+That’s one below Hyundai, but just above Volvo and Skoda.

 For added peace of mind, the Sportage comes with a seven-year Kia warranty.
 While Toyota gives you up to 10 years, you won’t get such a long warranty with the main rivals – the closest is Hyundai’s five years.